nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    ![Ui](images/Ui.png)

-6. Type the command in the command box, indicated by `Enter Command Here` and press Enter to execute it.
+6. Type the command in the command box, indicated by `Enter command here...` and press Enter to execute it.

     e.g. typing **`help`** and pressing Enter will open the help window.<br>